Peter J. Murray: Early life

 Born in Rotherham, Peter started life on a council estate.
-He failed his 11+ and wasn't even allowed to sit his mathematics exams.
+He failed his 11+ and was not allowed to sit his mathematics exams.

-After leaving school, Peter went to work in a Sheffield steelworks but wasn't happy.
+After leaving school, Peter went to work in a Sheffield steelworks but was not happy.
 He spent ten years studying outside of work to get a degree in Metallurgy from Cambridge University.
 With a degree under his belt he embarked on a further year's study at Cambridge University, gaining an MPhil degree in Materials Technology.

 Peter tried his hand at teaching and took up a position at Aston Comprehensive School, staying for four and half years.

 Peter then travelled to Dubai, teaching mathematics and science to Arabic students in the aluminium industry before returning to England to take up a teaching post at Grosvenor House School in Harrogate, Yorkshire.

 In 1990, Peter accepted a post as a Mathematics teacher and House Master at Cheam School, a prestigious private school in England.
 In 1999, Peter was appointed Deputy Headteacher at the school.